unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 A Clan in video games is an organized group of players that regularly play together in one or more multiplayer games.
 The `Clan-Tag` is the first letter of each word in the `Clan-Name` in capital.
 It is usually shown between 2 square brackets next to the player name, for example: `[CLAN]playername`.

 Write a program that generates `Clan-Tags` form `Clan Names`.
-- The Clan name should be at least 2 words separated by a space.
+- The `Clan-Name` should be at least 2 words separated by a space.
 - The program prints the `Clan-Tag` when given a `Clan Name` (more than 2 words).
 - The program prints the `Clan Name` when given a `Clan-Tag` (one word).
 - Use a dictionary to store the Tags and Names.
-One entry might be like: `{"TBG", "the best clan"}`
+One entry might be like: `{"TBC", "the best clan"}`
 - The program stops when "q" is entered.

 * __Example output__: